AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 Ada provides built-in support for handling interrupts.
 We can process interrupts by attaching a handler |mdash| which must be a protected procedure
 |mdash| to it.
 In the declaration of the protected procedure, we use the
-:ada:`Attach_Handler` attribute and indicate which interrupt we want to handle.
+:ada:`Attach_Handler` aspect and indicate which interrupt we want to handle.

 Let's look into a code example that *traps* the quit interrupt (``SIGQUIT``) on Linux: